momo-catcat/MARFORCE-flowtube/README.md

 Feedbacks are more than welcome.

-While our Python-based model is much more flexible, a Matlab-based sulphuric acid calibration model is available at https://github.com/ceciliarighi/ACTRIS_CiGas_condensable_vapors, with usage instructions and model details provided in the repository.
+While our Python-based model is much more flexible, a Matlab-based model (for sulphuric acid calibration only) is available at https://github.com/ceciliarighi/ACTRIS_CiGas_condensable_vapors, with usage instructions and model details provided in the repository.

 The Matlab-based and our Python-based calibration models differ in their default outputs: